Updated: Mar 3

 How are we going to turn your house or apartment, common area, dorm room (whatever you’re working with), into a luxury liner sailing on April 14, 1912?
 With the power of suggestion.
-You’ve probably seen a simple theater set that suggests a location with just a few key set pieces. (look for loomis photo).
+You’ve probably seen a simple theater set that suggests a location with just a few key set pieces.
 This is what we’re aiming for.
 We’re not going to turn your space into a ship, we’re just going to add a few carefully chosen items to suggest that your guests are on a ship.

 Start by taking a look around your house for items you already have that can help you suggest a vintage nautical theme.

 Think about some vintage Edwardian era decor like a top hat, and old wine bottles, maybe some gloves and pearls or even an old camera.

-Don’t forget the Third Class Lounge, where all the guests come to really have fun, the Observation Deck, Morse Code Room, and a big sign that says To The Lifeboats.
+Don’t forget the third class lounge, where all the guests come to really have fun, the observation deck, morse code room, and a big sign that says to the lifeboats.
 Make up some signs to print out that use the White Star Line logo, that you can easily find on the internet, then set up your decor in little still lives on tables or in corners.
 It’s amazing how a little pile of carefully curated things can really suggest another time and place!

 And let me just tell you about the most fun part of the Titanic dinner party we once gave at the Storyteller’s Cottage.
-We were lucky enough to know a fantastic couple who played the harp and the fiddle, and they came and sat very seriously in the front hall and played live while they were wearing their life jackets!
+We were lucky enough to know a fantastic couple (Marcie & Gordon Swift) who played the harp and the fiddle, and they came and sat very seriously in the front hall and played live while they were wearing their life jackets!
 It made every single guest burst out laughing when they saw them.

 Because there were three different “classes” of passengers on the Titanic, there were actually three different menus served on that last night.
 The first class passengers enjoyed an elaborate 10-course meal in the French style that included filet mignon, roast duckling, pate, oysters and four kinds of desserts.
-The second class passengers ate less but still quite a bit - four kinds of meat and fish, plus appetizers, four side dishes, 3 desserts plus fruit and cheese …
+The second class passengers ate less but still quite a bit -- four kinds of meat and fish, plus appetizers, four side dishes, 3 desserts plus fruit and cheese …

 Or you might prefer to choose one or two items from each course and make them in a more modern way.
 For example, the first class menu included Salmon with Mousseline Sauce as an hors d'oeuvre.
-You can whip up a modern salmon spread very quickly by whizzing together some smoked salmon and cream cheese in a food processor and serving it with dill and capers on Melba toast crackers (which were all the rage at the turn of the century).
+You can whip up a modern salmon spread very quickly by whizzing together some smoked salmon and cream cheese in a food processor and serving it with dill and capers on Melba toast crackers (which happened to be all the rage at the turn of the century).